jenhungh/3D-Dense-Reconstruction-using-ICP-and-Point-based-Fusion/README.md

-# 16-824 HW1 Object Classificaiton with PyTorch
+# 16-824 HW1 Weakly Supervised Objeect Localization

 ### Environment Setup
 To run the code, set up the conda environment using the command